 With access to the cloud, business owners improve collaboration within their companies.
 The same goes for collaboration between employees and customers.
 You as a sales representative, for example, can instantly reply to a customer with the required information attached right off any device.

 The manager won’t need to get to the office to answer the request.
 The customer, in turn, would be glad to receive the reply as soon as possible.
-That works well especially for businesses where quick replies to customer requests are must-have — insurance, banking, fintech, healthcare, to name a few.
+That works well especially for businesses where quick replies to customer requests are a must-have — insurance, banking, fintech, healthcare, to name a few.

 “Pay for what you use” is the main pricing principle of cloud services.
 Typically, cloud service plans include the price of the web server hardware, support, maintenance, etc. In such a way, you can decrease operational costs significantly.
 To make sure that it’s true, you first will need to analyze and calculate the total cost of ownership (TCO) for cloud computing technology if adopted by your business.